MHaringa/insurancerating/docs/articles/pricing-principles.md

 ### Pricing as a controlled process

-A structured workflow helps ensure that pricing decisions are:
+A structured set of tools can help make pricing decisions:

 - transparent
 - auditable
 - consistent across portfolios

-In `insurancerating`, this is reflected in:
+In `insurancerating`, this is supported through:

 - separation of analysis, modelling, and refinement
 - explicit transformation steps